 There also appears to be an increased awareness of the connection between hearing health and brain health.
 Patients are becoming less concerned with “looking old” and wanting to be proactive with their health at a younger age.

-Lynsday Bozec is a Certified Audiologist with Alderney and Sackville Hearing Centres.
-Her areas of interest include hearing loss comorbidities, amplification, and aural rehabilitation.
+Lyndsay Bozec is a Registered Audiologist with Alderney and Sackville Hearing Centres.
+Her professional areas of interest include hearing loss comorbidities, amplification, and aural rehabilitation.

 How often should your hearing be tested?